 To understand the effects of wind on an airplane, it helps to think about a motor boat on a river.
 In the animations below, the river is flowing left to right at 10 knots (about 12 mph).
 Both boats are traveling through the water at 15 knots.
 Both motors have the exact same throttle setting.

 The first boat is traveling the same direction as the water (downstream).
-He enjoys a nice increase in speed because he combines his speed through the water with the speed of the river current:
+The boat enjoys a nice increase in speed because its speed through the water is added to the speed of the river current:

 Boat speed + river current speed = speed relative to the ground.
 15kts + 10kts = 25kts.

 In the next animation, the boat is traveling upstream and again moving through the water at 15 knots.
-Since the water current is flowing towards him, it takes him longer to travel the same distance along the river bank.
+Since the water current is flowing towards the boat, it takes it longer to travel the same distance along the river bank.
 We’ll have to change our formula and subtract the water speed:

 Boat speed – river current speed = speed relative to the ground.
 15kts – 10kts = 5kts